MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-azure-maps.md

 1. Select **Next** to complete the field mapping.

 1. Evaluate whether you want to modify **Advanced Settings**.
-These are provided to give maximum flexibility to handle advanced use cases, but the default values will be adequate in most cases:<!--note from editor: Edit suggested, so we can use wording that fits in with these steps rather than suddenly launch into exposition.
-The following bold formatting assumes that these settings are UI strings.-->
+These are provided to give maximum flexibility to handle advanced use cases, but the default values will be adequate in most cases:
    - **Type of addresses**: The default behavior is that the enrichment will return the best address match even if it's incomplete.
 To get only complete addresses&mdash;for example, addresses that include the house number&mdash;clear all the checkboxes except **Point Addresses**.
-   - **Language**: By default, addresses are returned in the language for the region that the address has been determined to belong to.<!--note from editor: Suggested.--> To apply a standardized address language, select the language from the dropdown menu.
+   - **Language**: By default, addresses are returned in the language for the region that the address has been determined to belong to.
+To apply a standardized address language, select the language from the dropdown menu.
 For example, selecting **English** will return **Copenhagen, Denmark** instead of **København, Danmark**.

-1. Provide a name for the enrichment.<!--note from editor: I know the UI calls these "enrichments," but is there any thought of finding a better term?
-It's an odd way to use the word.  -->
+1. Provide a name for the enrichment.

 1. Review your choices, and then select **Save enrichment**.

 ## Configure the connection for Azure Maps

 You need to be an administrator in audience insights to configure connections.
-Select **Add connection** when configuring an enrichment,<!--note from editor: Comma goes here, via Microsoft Writing Style Guide.--> or go to **Admin** > **Connections** and select **Set up** on the Azure Maps tile.
+Select **Add connection** when configuring an enrichment, or go to **Admin** > **Connections** and select **Set up** on the Azure Maps tile.

 1. In the **Display name** box, enter a name for the connection.